AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

 **`queryUpdates`** - Sends the given `query` and streams incremental updates until a subscriber unsubscribes from the `Flux`.

-Should be used when subscriber is only interested in updates.
+This method could be used when subscriber is only interested in updates.

 ```java
 Flux<ResultType> updatesOnly = reactiveQueryGateway.queryUpdates("criteriaQuery", ResultType.class);